 • Michele Betsill •

-An upper-division undergraduate course that explores the political nature of global environmental problems and different approaches to governing those problems.
+An upper-division undergraduate course that explores the contributions of international relations scholarship to our understanding of the political nature of global environmental problems and different approaches to governing those problems.

 POLS 739 International Environmental Politics (Fall 2012) – download syllabus